alinsavix/python-skeleton/docs/contributing.rst

     pip install pre-commit
     pre-commit install

-   ``zot`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+   ``pkgname`` comes with a lot of hooks configured to automatically help the developer to check the code being written.

 Implement your changes